 In addition to the standard fundraising events that you should be inviting major gift donors to, hold a special get-together for your top-tier givers.

-If a major gift donor supported a specific project, give them regular updates on the status of that project.
+If a major donor supported a specific project, give them regular updates on the status of that project.
 If they gave to the annual fund, give them specific examples of what their money is going toward.

-Major Gifts: Must-Haves
+Major Gift Must-Haves

 Warriors don’t go into battle unarmed, and your nonprofit team shouldn’t pursue major gifts without metaphorical armor either!
-We’e got a list of some must-have essentials to take with you on your journey toward major gifts.
+We’ve got a list of some must-have essentials to take with you on your journey toward major gifts.

 Major Gifts Officer

 In general, a major gifts officer should have the following qualifications:

 - Familiarity with your nonprofit or similar organizations.

 - Connections with major donors and influential community members.

 A major gifts officer spearheads all of the major giving initiatives at an organization and works closely with fundraisers and the prospect research team to determine major giving candidates.